 Both imaging and spectroscopic observations can be requested, and both modes use the red camera.
 For a full description of the SOAR/Goodman instrument, please refer to SOAR's instrument description page.

-The supported imaging modes are as follows:
+The supported imaging modes in 2024 are as follows:

 Advantages and caveats for each detector are described in the Goodman Instrument Characteristics page.